-The meeting of independent directors of the company was held on February 09, 2023 and they inter-alia, reviewed the performance of the non-independent directors and the board as a whole, the performance of the Chairman and assessed the quality, quantity and timeliness of flow of information between the company management and the board in accordance with Schedule IV of the Companies Act, 2013 read with Regulation 25(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The separate meeting of independent directors of the company was held on February 09, 2024 without the presence of Non-Executive Directors, Executive Directors and the management team and they inter-alia, reviewed the performance of the non-independent directors and the board as a whole, the performance of the Chairman and assessed the quality, quantity and timeliness of flow of information between the company management and the board in accordance with Schedule IV of the Companies Act, 2013 read with Regulation 25(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 All the Independent Directors have attended the meeting.